 A Chemical Peel is a technique used to improve the appearance of the skin on the face, neck, chest, back, or hands.
 A chemical solution is applied to the skin that causes it to exfoliate and eventually peel off.
 The new, regenerated skin is usually smoother and less wrinkled than the old skin.
 The new skin is also temporarily more sensitive to the sun.
 So it is important to wear a good SPF Daily.

-Superficial or lunchtime peel: Alpha-hydroxy acid better known as a mild acid is used to penetrate only the outer layer of skin to gently exfoliate it.
+Fast Results Peel ($70): Salicylic, Lactic, and Glycolic Acid used to penetrate only the outer layer of skin to gently exfoliate it.
 The treatment is used to improve the appearance of mild skin discoloration and rough skin as well as to refresh the face, neck, chest or hands.

 As a licensed and trained professional a thorough evaluation of your skins condition will be preformed.
 We will talk skin goals, regimens, and maintenance.
-Focus points that can be addressed with Chemical Peels are as followed:

 The procedure is not recommended for individuals with infections, active skin diseases, cut or broken skin, sunburns or active Herpes simplex 1 sores.
 Other counter-indications include patients who are: